WarpBuilds/cache/save/README.md

   > [!NOTE]
   > GitHub's `actions/cache` does not have this option and allows cross-architecture caching by default.
 In WarpCache, cross-architecture support requires explicitly setting `enableCrossArchArchive: true`.

+> [!NOTE]
+> GitHub's `actions/cache` does not have this option and allows cross-architecture caching by default.
+In WarpCache, cross-architecture support requires explicitly setting `enableCrossArchArchive: true`.

 ### Outputs

 This action has no outputs.